 A native of Trenton, N.J., Mabry is a trustee of The Lawrenceville School, the president-designate of the Overseas Press Club, and a member of the Membership Committee of the Council on Foreign Relations.
 Mabry graduated from Lawrenceville in 1985 and from Stanford University in 1989 with degrees in English and French literatures and International Relations and an advanced degree in English.
 He also studied at the Sorbonne and the Institut des Etudes Politiques de Paris.

-Socrates Nicholas is a Founding Partner of Nicholas Research Associates International Inc. Founded in 1969, Nicholas Research Associates is a qualitative market research company servicing Fortune 500 companies, as well as the arts.
+Socrates Nicholas was a Founding Partner of Nicholas Research Associates International Inc. Founded in 1969, Nicholas Research Associates is a qualitative market research company servicing Fortune 500 companies, as well as the arts.
 Socrates was a patron of the ACLU and the NYCLU from 1985 to 1996, and served as an Advisory Board Member at the Metropolitan Opera from 1987 until 2012.
-Socrates is currently a member of The 1754 Society at Columbia University, where he also served on the Board from 1987 until 1992.
+Socrates was a member of The 1754 Society at Columbia University, where he also served on the Board from 1987 until 1992.